2 Quick Steps for Multiplying Negative Numbers

 Get the free Multiplying Negative Numbers worksheet and other resources for teaching & understanding how to Multiply Negative Numbers

-Here’s how to Multiply Negative Numbers
+Multiply Negative Numbers Introduction

 Multiplying Negative Numbers is about expressions that have a negative number being multiplied.
 You may have to multiply negative numbers by a positive number or multiply a negative number by another negative number.
 When Multiplying Negative Numbers you can follow a simple pattern to get the answer.
 A negative times a positive makes a negative number.
 A negative times a negative makes a positive number.
 You can also count the number of negative numbers in an expression.
 If the total number of negative numbers is even, then your answer will be positive.
 If the total number of negative numbers is odd, then your answer will be negative.